EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 # Conclusion

-Leave a star if you found this guide usefull 😃
+We hope you found this guide helpful in understanding the fundamentals of sentiment analysis using NLP.
+If you enjoyed this project, please consider leaving a star on the repository.
+Happy coding! 😃